GovTechSG/seed-documentation/faqs/common-onboarding-issues.md

 <details>
-<summary>While I register my Intune Device ID on the TechPass portal, what should I do if my onboarding fails due to one of the following reasons?</summary>
+<summary>While I register my Intune Device ID on the TechPass Portal, what should I do if my onboarding fails due to one of the following reasons?</summary>

-As a prerequisite, ensure the device you are onboarding to SEED has a stable internet connectivity until you see the **Onboarded** Status on the TechPass portal.
+As a prerequisite, ensure the device you are onboarding to SEED has a stable internet connectivity until you see the **Onboarded** Status on the TechPass Portal.

 ![intune-device-id-errors-tp-portal](../images/intune-device-id-error-faq.png)